samiakorichi/Expert-System/README.md

-This is a university project in agent technology course composed on 2 parts, one implementing an expert system .
+This is a university project of agent technology course implementing an expert system .

 # Part 1